microsoft/tfs-cli/docs/appext.md

 Package, publish, and manage Team Services and Team Foundation Server extensions.
 To learn more, see an [introduction to extensions](https://www.visualstudio.com/docs/integrate/extensions/overview).

+## Get started

+To learn more about TFX, its pre-reqs and how to install, see the [readme](../readme.md)

 ## Package an extension

 ### Usage